Exposure! Enter Today!

 Remember when people held up candles at a concert?
 Now its cameras and even non-photojournalists have learned how to shoot a "Hail Mary." by Mickey Osterreicher

 That is the main reason for my presence at these conventions.
 To do my best to ensure that the Constitutional right to photograph and record on public streets is not abridged during the protests held in both cities.
 So far so good.
 Only two demonstrators were arrested in Tampa and the police not only acted professionally but served as good-will ambassadors - offering journalists directions to locations and bottled water on the hot humid days outside the security perimeter.
-It was a far cry from the troubling incidents that occurred at the political conventions in St. Paul and Denver in 2008.
+It was a far cry from the troubling incidents that occurred at the political conventions in and in 2008.

-Protester march just outside of the security perimeter in Tampa for the RNC by Mickey Osterreicher
+Protester march just outside of the security perimeter in Tampa for the RNC by

 Some of that can be attributed to the fact that there were only about 500 protestors in Tampa, which may have been due to the threat of Hurricane Isaac, the police were present in overwhelming numbers and they all appeared to have embraced the First Amendment concept that citizens have a right to peacefully protest and everyone, including the media has the right to photograph and record on a public street.

-After the first protest march in Charlotte on 9/2, where there were almost twice as many demonstrators, the police here are behaving in the same manner and I hope it stays that way.
+After the first protest march in Charlotte on 9/2, where there were

-Protestors are starting to gather in Charlotte for the DNC by Mickey Osterreicher
+Protestors are starting to gather in Charlotte for the DNC by

-Both Tampa and Charlotte have established security zones (see Tampa Secret Service info) around their respective convention centers.
-Those ordinances also ban a long list of items deemed to be potential weapons.
+Both and have established security zones (see Tampa Secret Service info) around their respective convention centers.
+Those ordinances also ban a deemed to be potential weapons.
 It was thought that photographers who carried gas masks or a monopod or tripod might be cited for violating these new restrictions but that has not been the case.
 Also regulations in Tampa stated that unless you had a Media credential from the RNC, you may not enter the "security perimeter" around the convention center and Forum with "camcorders or large cameras with lenses over four inches."
 The enforcement of that rule also appeared to be lax.

 It is still important to note that many of the streets in Charlotte that appear to be public are actually privately owned by many of the banks in that city, which may further complicate the right to record.
 As a matter of fact yesterday, I received a call from a Washington Post photographer who was told by security guards that she could not photograph the Bank of America building from a public street.
 Fortunately I was able to straighten that out with the head of BoA corporate security and such nonsense will not be an issue.

 Signs, signs everywhere signs.
 It is important to find ones that say something.
-Marchers protesting outside Bank of America in Charlotte during the 2012 Democratic Convention. by Mickey Osterreicher
+Marchers protesting outside Bank of America in Charlotte during the 2012 Democratic Convention. by

 Another concern will be the enforcement of "The Federal Restricted Buildings and Grounds Improvement Act of 2011," which was signed into law in March, making it a federal offense to cause a disturbance at certain events.
 More specifically, anyone who trespasses on specified property or at times and locations "so restricted in conjunction with an event designated as a special event of national significance" may be prosecuted and subject to a fine or imprisonment or both.
-Both conventions have been designated a "National Special Security Event" by the Department of Homeland Security.
+Both conventions have been designated a "" by the Department of Homeland Security.

 When covering demonstrations, protests, marches and rallies you should be aware that there is a risk of arrest.
 Just because you may be a photographer, have a camera or believe that you have a lawful reason for being present to observe, document and report on these events does not provide immunity from being arrested along with those participating in these events.